liflab/beepbeep-3-book/markdown/basic/README.md

     The event is: 1
     The event is: 2

 Note that `source` springs into action only upon a call to `pull()` on its `Pullable` object.
 That is, it computes and returns a new output event only upon request.
-In other words, we can see it as some kind of gearbox that does something only when we turn the crank: each turn of the "crank" triggers the production of a new output event.
+In other words, we can see it as some kind of gearbox that does something only when we turn the crank: each turn of "crank" triggers the production of a new output event.

 As a final note, the Pullable interface extends the Java `Iterator` and `Iterable` interfaces.
 This means that an instance of Pullable can also be iterated over like this: